midoribowen/ribbit/README.md

 ## Known Bugs

-* When a new question is created, it does not show immediately on the page.
-The page must be refreshed in order for it to show.
 * Sometimes when a question is updated, random fields that are not updated are cleared even though some fields also left blank will not be cleared.

 ### Code Generators